 ARTICLE I - OFFICES

-The principal office of the Missouri Center for the Book shall be the Coordinator’s office at the Missouri State Library.
+The principal office of the Missouri Center for the Book shall be contained within the directors' offices of each Regional Chapter of the Missouri Center for the Book.
 The corporation may establish offices at such other places within the State of Missouri as the Board of Directors may from time to time designate.

 ARTICLE II - PURPOSE